-Lyme disease is a bacterial infection caused by the bite of an infected blacklegged tick, also known as a deer tick.
-This disease is called the “great imitator” and has been vastly under-diagnosed in the U.S. due to inadequate testing methods and a general lack of acknowledgement by the medical community.
+Lyme disease (Borrelia burgdorferi) is a bacterial infection caused by the bite of an infected black-legged tick, also known as a deer tick.
+This disease has been vastly under-diagnosed in the U.S. due to inadequate testing methods and a general lack of acknowledgment by the medical community.

 70% of those afflicted with Lyme disease report changes in their thinking, such as memory loss and reduced mental sharpness.

 Toxoplasma gondii symptoms include:

 Because untreated Lyme disease and other brain infections can mimic or lead to psychological symptoms and cognitive issues, people with infections are often misdiagnosed with psychiatric illnesses or cognitive dysfunction.

 Lyme disease can be misdiagnosed as or lead to:

 Streptococcus can be misdiagnosed as or lead to:

 Toxoplasma gondii can be misdiagnosed as or lead to: